twilio-professional-services/flex-project-template/docs/docs/feature-library/schedule-manager.md

 ## Using within Studio

-If you deployed the template with the `Deploy Terraform?` option selected, a Studio flow called `Example Schedule Flow` has already been created for you, which you can hook up to a phone number in the Twilio Console.
+If you deployed the template with the `Deploy Terraform?` option selected, a Studio flow called `Template Example Schedule Flow` has already been created for you, which you can hook up to a phone number in the Twilio Console.
 Otherwise, you can create your own:

 ![Studio example](/img/features/schedule-manager/studio.png)